 - Dental screenings for enrollment into Healthy Smiles Ontario program (if eligible)

 - Fluoride application

 Enrollment into the Healthy Smiles Ontario program ensures that children in Ontario who are in need of urgent dental care can receive immediate treatment.
 Children must not be 18 years old in order to be eligible and have an urgent dental condition.
 Call us today to book your child’s dental screening to see if they are eligible for the Healthy Smiles Ontario dental program.

-At Southwestern Public Health, we provide low cost birth control to women up to the age of 30.
-Public Health Nurses also offer services in the following high schools (EESS, AVSS, PCI or Central) in Elgin County every week.
+At Southwestern Public Health, we provide low cost birth control to women.
+Public Health Nurses also offer services in local high schools every week.
 Visits are private and confidential.
 Check with your school nurse at your school to book an appointment.

 Southwestern Public Health offers one on one quitting smoking sessions by appointment only.
 Appointments can be made Monday through Friday.
 First appointments are usually 45-60 minutes in length with follow up appointments 15-20 minutes in length.
 Nicotine Replacement Therapy (NRT) may be available to those clients who are eligible due to financial hardship.
 Contact us at 1-800-922-0096 for more information.